hessammehr/Logic.jl/README.md

 # Logic.jl
-Sketch of a Prolog interpreter in Julia.
+Sketch of a typed Prolog interpreter in Julia.
 Aiming to have a nice Julia API of the purer parts of Prolog.
-It would be cool if Constraint Handling Rules (CHR) could be implemented on top of this subset.

-Other goals:
-- Make the database/context explicit.
--
-- Find how well-suited Julia is to this problem.
-I think Julia has a lot of potential beyond typical numerical applications, as demonstrated by a number of projects.

-I have purposely not read about the implementation of the Warren Abstract Machine (WAM) hoping to come up with something (possibly) different.
+Also curious about performance and whether typing helps at all.

 ## Getting started